phylum-dev/documentation/docs/artifact_repositories/about.md

 ## Configuration

-Instructions for configuring Phylum for Artifact Repositories:
+Instructions for configuring Phylum for artifact repositories and package managers:

 ### Artifact Repositories